Tavlor/Firefly-III-Docker-Backup-Restore/README.md

 # Firefly III Docker - backup and restore scripts
 Scripts I've developed to make my life easier.
 Mounts the volumes used by Firefly and produces tar archives (or unpacks archives, when restoring).

+**NOTE: I am not using or updating these scripts any more.** You are more than welcome to fork this & adapt it to your needs.
+I never sorted out a proper way to export the databases - the script just copies files out of the volumes.

 Learn more about Firefly III at https://www.firefly-iii.org/

 # Features